danieljulia/CodeIgniter_auth_crud/README.md

 ###All in one
 by [Daniel Julià](http://www.kiwoo.org)

 CodeIgniter is a great simple framework.
-Many times you need authentication and CRUD, with this package you can start already with all this all together.
+But often you need authentication and CRUD, with this package you can start already with all this all together.

 Versions

-CodeIgniter 	2.2.0
+* CodeIgniter 	2.2.0
-Ion-Auth	2
+* Ion-Auth	2
-Grocery crud	1.4.1
+* Grocery crud	1.4.1

 ##Documentation